 This stream fish is small in size and similar to go by.
 When you are in Mai Chau and someone offered you this kind of fish, you must grab the chance as it is not always available in the market.
 Aside from grilled, you can also have the fish deep-fried.

-One of the most common substitutes for ordinary rice is the sticky rice or glutinous rice.
-If you are visiting Mai Chau, you are surely going to encounter a serving of steamed sticky rice.
+One of the most common substitutes for ordinary rice is sticky or glutinous rice.
+If you are visiting Mai Chau, you will surely encounter a serving of steamed sticky rice.
 This kind of rice is planted, grown and harvested on traditional terraced rice paddies.

-If you are looking for a café in Lac village, there are a few homestays offering coffee and drink at Lac Village number 1.
-For a western style coffee, go to Mai Chau Sunset Bar where they sell a variety of western style coffees.
+If you are looking for a café in Lac village, a few homestays offer coffee and drink at Lac Village number 1.
+For a western-style coffee, go to Mai Chau Sunset Bar where they sell a variety of western style coffees.

 Mai Chau town which is 1.5 kilometers from Lac village has a broader range of coffee houses and is well worth the trip if good coffee is your thing.